jpruiz84/bpmp-virt/README.md

 - Runs in the guest kernel.
 It intercepts tegra_bpmp_transfer call and routes the request through proxies to the host kernel driver.
 - Written as a builtin kernel module overlay in this repository.
-- Enable it with the "*virtual-pa*" node in the bpmp node on the guest device tree
+- Enable it with the "*virtual-pa*" property in the bpmp node in the guest device tree
-- The *virtual-pa* contains the QEMU assigned VPA (Virtual Physical Address) for BPMP VMM guest.
+- *virtual-pa* defines the VPA (Virtual Physical Address) QEMU assigns for the BPMP VMM guest.
+- Use the same kernel code as for host.

 ### BPMP driver

 The BPMP driver has small modifications intended to:
-- Intercepts tegra_bpmp_transfer function to use the tegra_bpmp_transfer_redirect
+- Intercepts the tegra_bpmp_transfer function to use the tegra_bpmp_transfer_redirect
   from the BPMP guest.
-- Reads the *virtual-pa* node from the guest device tree to pass the BPMP VMM guest VPA to the BPMP guest proxy module.
+- Reads the *virtual-pa* property from the guest device tree to pass the BPMP VMM guest VPA to the BPMP guest proxy module.

-The modifications to the BPMP driver are included in the patch:
+Modifications to the BPMP driver are included in the patch on https://github.com/jpruiz84/bpmp-virt

     0003-bpmp-support-bpmp-virt.patch

 ## Installation steps

-1. Get ready a development environment with Ubuntu 20.04 on your Nvidia Orin.
+1. Create a development environment with Ubuntu 20.04 on your Nvidia Orin.

 2. Download the Nvidia L4T Driver Package (BSP) version 35.3.1 from (also tested with version 35.2.1):